deekoder/test/docs/aws-php-sdk-for-minio.md

 Please replace ``endpoint``,``credentials``, ``Bucket`` with your local setup in this ``example.php`` file.

-List all buckets on minio server using aws-sdk-go.
+List all buckets on minio server using aws-sdk-php.

 ```php